AI4Bharat/Shoonya-Backend/README.md

 The project was created using [Python 3.7](https://www.python.org/downloads/).
 All major dependencies along with the versions are listed in the `backend/deploy/requirements.txt` file.

-## Setup and Installation

-Please follow the below instructions for setup and installation.
-These steps have been verified on the following operating systems:

 | Systems   | Requirements |
 | --------- | ------------ |